All posts

 3. Every log entry downloads — timestamps, values, notes.
 Nothing hidden.

 Use it however you like.
 Import it into a spreadsheet.
 Feed it to a different tool.
+Hand it to your GP.
 It's your data.

 The point